EGAdams/monitored-object/README.md

 # v-test-packge

-This template should help get you started developing with Vue 3 in Vite.
+This template has been a way to package and reuse vue components.

 ## Recommended IDE Setup